swazeyjessup/project-3/README.md

 See also the list of [contributors](https://github.com/swazeyjessup/project-3/graphs/contributors) who participated in this project.

+## Link to the Live Project on Heroku will be posted here after it is hosted...

 ## Available Scripts

 In the project directory, you can run: